sheodox/jimaku-player/CONTRIBUTING.md

 I won't accept PRs that include a new build of the userscript, I will build new releases myself so I can ensure the minified production code hasn't been tampered.

-The development build command currently has an `xclip` command.
+The `test` build command currently has an `xclip` command (a Linux utility).
 I'm just using that to automatically copy the userscript to my clipboard.
 It was an easy stop-gap solution but can definitely be improved.

 ## Files of note